 Breach?
 What Breach?

-And how interesting to learn that the Orth gang later resurfaced as Trading IT/ATP, with Kayla’s nemesis Kleeman as the sales front man yet again.
+And how interesting to learn that the Orth operators allegedly resurfaced as Trading IT/ATP, with Kayla’s nemesis Kleeman as the sales front man yet again.
 Then they allegedly morphed into True Wealth which lasted less than a month before evolving into Real Wealth.

-Orth even ‘liked to meet his clients in person’ (and sus out how much more money he could scam, no doubt.)
+Orth even made the effort to meet his clients in person.
 When he paid me a personal visit in Adelaide in March 2014 to sign some SMSF documents, I sensed something shifty about the gangly, ill-suited man but my rose-tinted glasses helped me banish the thought.

 Bring on the Gangster-Busters

 A Sydney based private investigator also helped Kayla by taking her evidence to the Crime and Corruption Commission.
-The combined efforts resulted in the seizure of two gang members’ lavish assets.
-The last Kayla heard, one of the gangsters ended up working at a jewellery shop, the tag-along chickadee scored a job as a stripper while her husband may have absconded back to New Zealand.
+The combined efforts resulted in the seizure of two members’ lavish assets.
+The last Kayla heard, one of them ended up working at a jewellery shop, the tag-along chickadee scored a job as a stripper while her husband may have absconded back to New Zealand.

 Phew!
-How easy is it for boiler room gangsters to reinvent themselves and register successive business names in Australia?
-Having had scant experience establishing a business, I wondered whether gang members take turns to register businesses in their name to avoid red flags (assuming red flags exist) or if they befriend rogue public servants willing to turn a blind eye in return for their reward.
+How easy is it for boiler room ‘dubiosos’ to reinvent themselves and register successive business names in Australia?
+Having had scant experience establishing a business, I wondered whether members took turns to register businesses in their name to avoid red flags (assuming red flags exist) or if they befriend rogue public servants willing to turn a blind eye in return for their reward.
 Perhaps public servants simply don’t give a shite about fraudsters.
 One cannot help but ponder such possibilities.

 The Avalanche of Truth Keeps Rolling In